 Free 10 minute Q & A skype sessions are available.
 For full 45 minute programs, fees are based on the number of presentations requested.
 I will make up to four presentations in a day.
 A technical run through can be very helpful before the actual “visit”.
 No recording of Skype sessions is allowed without prior permission.

 I have done a variety art workshops with children and I am happy to brainstorm with you on a fun and educational way to introduce art techniques and illustration concepts to your group.
-Most projects are completed in one workshop, but I have worked on more extended projects with organizations like Behind The Book and the National Book Foundation.
+Most projects are completed in one workshop, but I have also done multi-session projects with organizations like Behind The Book and the National Book Foundation.

-Following are brief descriptions of some of the projects I have done in the past:
+Here are some of the projects I have done in the past:

 - Make your own superhero.
 I made “Guy”, Jack’s toy in my book Below.
 Kids make their own superhero out of pipe cleaners and model magic.